rzn-example-classroom/tutorial/README.md

 	- You can use spaces in this field as this is a display name.
 Any spaces will be replaced by dashes in relevant repositories by default.
 3. Assignment repository names are generated as follows: `[prefix]-[student username]`.
 By default, the prefix is a lower kebab case version of the assignment title.
 This can quickly become problematic if your title is long (hence the recommendation for conciseness).
 Thus long titles should be shortened if possible.
 	- It is also recommended to use lexically ordered prefixes so the order of assignments is chronologically consistent (ex. using 01 for the first assignment and so on).
 	- As of 2023-07-26, a UI update broke the custom prefix field - see [this discussion thread](https://github.com/orgs/community/discussions/60453).
-Thus, the only plausible prefix is the full title, so keep it short for now.
+For now, the only possible prefix is the full title, so keep it short.
 4. A deadline is technically optional, but should be set for most assignments.
 This can be changed later and is viewable by students via a link placed in the repository's `README.md`.
 	- You can also set the deadline as a cutoff date, in which case the student will no longer be able to edit the repository after the due date.
 For most assignments, this is desirable.
 5. You may also set the assignment as [individual](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-individual-assignment) (default) or [group](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-a-group-assignment).
 See the subsection below for more details about group assignments, as there are some idiosyncrasies.